Is the Dachshund the Unhealthiest Dog Breed?

-Dachshunds may suffer from excruciatingly painful disc disease or other debilitating back problems, skin problems, and other ailments that can cause a lifetime of pain—all because humans like how they look with grotesquely disproportionate legs and backs.
+Dachshunds may suffer from excruciatingly painful disc disease or other debilitating back problems, which can even lead to a collapsed spine, skin conditions, and other ailments that cause a lifetime of pain—all because humans like how they look with grotesquely disproportionate legs and backs.
 Read on for the lowdown on why you should never buy a dachshund, dachshund mix, or any other animal:

 All Dachshunds Suffer From Chondrodysplasia